-If you imagine psychotherapy as laying back on a leather futon talking about your dreams while an old man smoking a pipe takes notes, you are thinking about the stereotype that grew from early psychoanalysis.
+If you imagine psychotherapy as laying back on a leather futon and talking about your dreams while an old man smoking a pipe takes notes, you are thinking about the stereotype that grew from early psychoanalysis.

-Popularized in the late 19th-century by Sigmund Freud, and then expanded upon by Carl Jung and Alfred Adler, psychodynamics later fell out of favor for its lack of scientific rigor.
+Popularized in the late 19th century by Sigmund Freud, and then expanded upon by Carl Jung and Alfred Adler, psychodynamics later fell out of favor for its lack of scientific rigor.

 Despite this, the works of Freud and Jung are some of the most-examined papers in the history of psychology, and modern experts such as Oliver Sacks have argued that we should reconsider some of the ideas as a form of neuro-psychoanalysis (introspection while under objective imaging observation).

-What is the difference between Freudian Psychology and Jungian Psychology?
+What is the Difference Between Freudian Psychology and Jungian Psychology?

 The founder of psychoanalysis, Sigmund Freud, was an Austrian doctor and neuroscientist who opened a psychological clinic only four years into his medical career.
 There he developed his interest in “neurotic disorders” while diving into all available texts on the theory of perception, pedagogy, and philosophy.
-He was especially intrigued by the works of the German philosopher Friedrich Nietzsche, and French neurologist Jean-Martin Charcot.
+He was especially intrigued by the works of the German philosopher Friedrich Nietzsche and French neurologist Jean-Martin Charcot.

 Studying hypnosis under Charcot, Freud returned to work more concerned than ever with diving into the “hidden depths” of the mind.
 However, he believed that “free association” (the voluntary offering of whatever came to the mind) was more effective than hypnosis, and the analysis of dreams could offer far more about the internal motivations of his patients.

-In Freud’s “psychoanalysis” method of therapy, dreams represented the repressed sexual desire, often stemming from early childhood experiences.
+In Freud’s “psychoanalysis” method of therapy, dreams represented repressed sexual desire, often stemming from early childhood experiences.
 All mental disorders were a result of not coming to terms with sexual history and it was the ability to understand unconscious versus conscious motivations that would help a patient find peace.